ryanseghers/wxiv/README.md

 Building
 ------------------
 The build is cmake-based but is not entirely self-bootstrapping because it uses vcpkg.
 So you have to do some other setup steps, and then build by running a build script rather than just a default cmake build.
 See below.

+### Warnings
+Warnings are made fatal in the Release build in the top CMakeCommon.txt file, and warnings are turned up to some degree but not to the highest levels.

 ### CMake fetch (github clone without prompt)
 The build needs to be able to git clone from github without prompting because it uses cmake fetch to get a couple dependencies.
 So git needs to be installed, and things need to be set up so that the build can access github repos without prompting.